-"I'm a Girl Scout volunteer with a group of [number of children] youths.
-We're doing lots of great things for youths and for the community, like [something your group is doing] and [something else your troop is doing].
-We're all about leadership-the kind that children use in their daily lives and the kind that makes our community better.
+"I'm a Girl Scout volunteer with a group of [number of members] Girl Scouts.
+We're doing lots of great things for youth and for the community, like [something your group is doing] and [something else your troop is doing].
+We're all about leadership the kind that Girl Scouts use in their daily lives and the kind that makes our community better.
 We'd love to hold our meetings here because [reason why you'd like to meet there]."